Ice hockey in Denmark: Notable players

 Clockwise from top left: Frans Nielsen, Nikolaj Ehlers, Frederik Andersen, and Lars Eller are among the most notable Danes to play in the NHL.

 Frans Nielsen, who played 15 National Hockey League (NHL) seasons with the New York Islanders and Detroit Red Wings, was the first Danish-born and trained player to play in the NHL.
 Current Carolina Hurricanes forward Nikolaj Ehlers holds the NHL record for most points of any Danish-born player, while defenseman Jannik Hansen was the first Danish-born and trained player to appear in a playoff game, making his playoff debut for the Vancouver Canucks in 2007.
-Current Ottawa Senators forward Lars Eller was the first Dane to win the Stanley Cup, doing so with the Washington Capitals in 2018, and later became the first Dane to play 1,000 NHL games in 2024.
+Current Florida Panthers forward Lars Eller was the first Dane to win the Stanley Cup, doing so with the Washington Capitals in 2018, and later became the first Dane to play 1,000 NHL games in 2024.
 Frederik Andersen became the first Danish goaltender to appear in an NHL game when he debuted for the Anaheim Ducks in 2013, later reaching the milestones of 500 games played and 300 wins while with the Hurricanes in 2025.
+With the Hurricanes' Stanley Cup victory in 2026, Andersen and Ehlers joined Eller as the second and third Danish players to win the Cup.